Ian Whitmarsh, MA, PhD

 Welcome

 I use a heart-centered approach to facilitate a sense of freedom and compassion for all that is inside you.
+I’m a Level 3 IFS practitioner, practicing therapy through the Center for Mindful Psychotherapy.
+I’m also a Professor in the Department of Humanities and Social Sciences at University of California San Francisco where I lead research on IFS.
+IFS is a method for going inward and getting to know and welcome all parts of you.
 Every one of us is trying in the best way we know how, under the conditions in which we find ourselves, toward a positive purpose.
 To flourish.
-Each of us has a creative power within that is our birthright, that knows how to heal and cannot be damaged.
-I will help you to connect with that power inside you.
+We all have a creative power within us that knows how to heal and that cannot be damaged.
+I help you connect with that power inside yourself.

-In my practice I specialize in issues of relationships, anxiety, shame, trauma, career, and parenting.
+I specialize in issues of relationships, anxiety, shame, trauma, grief, career, and parenting.
 I help people to reach their sense of freedom, creativity, and joy.
 I work with adults, teenagers, children, and couples.
 I have experience providing relationship therapy for monogamous, ethically nonmonogamous, and polyamorous couples.
 I affirm all different racial, gender, and sex identities.

-I provide in-person therapy in San Francisco and online throughout California.
+I provide in-person therapy at my office in San Francisco and online throughout California.
 My hours are flexible: in addition to regular weekday hours, I have availability early morning, evening, and Sundays.
 I maintain a limited number of sliding scale slots.
+I currently have low-fee relationship therapy available.

 About me